AmenZhou/calibre_scripts/mybookshelf2/auto_monitor/README.md

 ## Features

 - **Automatic Detection**: Monitors each worker individually for "no uploads for 5+ minutes"
+- **Stopped Worker Detection**: Automatically detects and restarts workers that have stopped running (have progress files but are not running)
 - **LLM-Powered Debugging**: Uses OpenAI API to analyze logs and identify root causes
 - **Auto-Fix**: Automatically applies fixes (restarts, code changes, config updates)
 - **Automatic Code Fix Application**: Automatically applies code fixes with strict safety checks: